 I edit my own writing for articles and blog posts.
 I pre-edit my writing for books prior to enlisting the aid of professional grammarians.
-My book publisher has his own team of editors who are very thorough, hopefully catching every typo publication.
 Still, there are a few ‘uh ohs’ that I wind up catching when I read my published book for the first time!
 It is indeed a challenge to achieve perfection on 200-300 pages!

 I hire myself out as a pre-editor, and you can contact me here email@example.com with details of your project you want me to consider.